 How to cite this article:

-Ilayaraja Selvaraj, Arun A Sha, Nithin K, Acharya PR and Pradeep R. Non-cardiac transthoracic ultrasonography in sloth bear (Melursus ursinus); Bear’s-Blue.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2018; 3(5): 79-85.
+Ilayaraja Selvaraj, Arun A Sha, Nithin K, Acharya PR, Pradeep R. Non-cardiac transthoracic ultrasonography in sloth bear (Melursus ursinus); Bear’s-Blue.
+Int J Vet Sci Anim Husbandry 2018;3(5):79-85.